-A good monospaced font will increase the readability of programming source code.
+A well designed clear font will increase the readability of programming source code.

 Anonymous Pro by Mark Simonson - Full unicode and bitmap support.

 Adobe Source Code Pro by Paul D. Hunt, (also the companion Source Serif Pro by Frank Grießhammer).

 Bitstream Vera Sans Mono by Jim Lyles.
 A derivative of Vera Sans Mono, Menlo, was provided with Mac OS X until 2015.
 DejaVu fonts are also based on Vera.

 B612 and B612 mono - a highly legible open source font family designed and tested to be used on aircraft cockpit screens.

 Courier Prime - an updated version of Courier with true italics, designed primarily for screenplays.

 IBM Plex Mono - Full font family with sans and serif by Mike Abbink and Paul van der Laan.

 Droid Sans Mono - via the Google Andriod project.